We the People

 What if I can’t teach all the units?
 Can I still participate?

 Absolutely.
-Participating in the state showcase or invitational gives teachers the flexibility to teach the units they can get to without overwhelming the students.
+Participating in the state showcase gives teachers the flexibility to teach the units they can get to without overwhelming the students.
 If you are using the hearing in your classroom, you have the flexibility to adjust to fit your students’ needs.

 Are there restrictions on my students or the classes that participate?